top of page

 Several factors can contribute to constipation, including:

-• Diet: Inadequate fiber or fluid intake
+• Diet: Inadequate fiber or fluid intake is the most common cause

 • Lifestyle: Sedentary habits or lack of physical activity